peterpanxw/xiweipan/content/_index.md

     opacity: 0.7;
   }

-  /* Style for the explanation box */
+  /* Style for the explanation text */
   .explanation {
     margin-left: 20px;
-    font-family: Arial, sans-serif;
+    font-size: 16px;
+    line-height: 1.5;
   }

   /* Style for the modal */